ciscoheat/sveltekit-flash-message/README.md

 ## Client-side fetching and redirecting

+The flash message will be available on the client when using [enhance](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-use-enhance) or [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), but you must use `updateFlash` in certain cases after fetching:

+### use:enhance

-**NOTE:** If you're using v1.0, this section is **not required**.
+If you're using v1.0, this section is **not required**.
 The flash message will update automatically.

-For version 0.x, if you're using [enhance](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-use-enhance) or [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis) the flash message will be available on the client, but you must use `updateFlash` after fetching:

-### Example 1: Enhance

 ```svelte
 <script lang="ts">